 While, in general, the selection of error measures should be dictated by the specific problem at hand, some guidelines might be helpful in the process.
 I have summarised them in the flowchart in Figure 2.3.

 The flowchart does not provide excessive options and simplifies the possible process.
-It does not discuss the quantile and interval measures in detail, as there are many options for them in this direction, and the idea of the flowchart is to list the most important ones.
-The aim of this is to provide a guideline for selection based on:
+It does not discuss the quantile and interval measures in detail, as there are many options for them.
+The idea of the flowchart is to list the most important measures, and its aim is to provide a guideline for selection based on:

 - Number of time series under consideration.
 If there are several of them and you need to aggregate the error measure, you need to use either scaled or relative ones.
 In the case of just one time series, you do not need to scale the error measure;